theGuyWithBlackTie/flask-app/Readme.md

 3. Home user interface would look like this:
 ![](https://github.com/theGuyWithBlackTie/flask-app/blob/main/images/home.png)

 4. You could upload the images by clicking on **Upload File(s)** button or you can compute theTF-IDF search by clicking on **Compute TF-IDF score**.
 Important point to note is, no TF-IDF will be computed if files are not present in the server.
+The files are stored in `storage` directory.

 5. Files upload UI looks like the following.
 Click on `Choose Files`, and select one or more files to be uploaded, and click `OK`.  **Server only accepts *.txt* extension files.
 Files that are not text files (or .txt) will not be uploaded.**
 ![](https://github.com/theGuyWithBlackTie/flask-app/blob/main/images/file%20upload.png)